Ways to Address Conflicts or Process Disputes

 Negotiation is a process in which two or more participants attempt to reach a joint decision on matters of common concern in situations where they are in actual or potential disagreement or conflict.
 See bibliography on negotiation.
 See also the definition of mediation, below.
 Negotiators may use a variety of approaches.
 "Power negotiation" involves a negotiator's understanding and strategic use of various sources of power to achieve a negotiator's bargaining goals.
 Interest-based negotiation Fisher, Ury and Patton 1991) attempts to reach solutions that meet the interests of all parties.
 An assumption of interest-based negotiation is that a variety of interests or motivations may underlie parties' positions.
 The goal of the interest-based approach is to satisfy those interests rather than bargain over bargaining positions.
 This style of negotiation may also be called "problem-solving" negotiation, "all gain" negotiation or "value creating" negotiation (Mnookin et al 2000).
 Some approaches to negotiation use game theory, including "tit-for-tat" approaches which use strategic combinations of cooperation and aggression.
 See the bibliography on game theory.

 Mediation is a process in which an impartial third party helps disputants resolve a dispute or plan a transaction, but does not have the power to impose a binding solution (LeBaron Duryea 2001, 121).
 Mediators use a variety of processes.
 Some mediators use "interest-based" approaches (Fisher, Ury and Patton 1991), while others use "rights-based" approaches.
 Some mediators are "facilitative," providing only process assistance for negotiation and using interest-based approaches.
 Facilitative, interest-based mediation is taught widely in North America for the purposes of community, family and commercial mediation and tends to foster the avoidance of mediator recommendations or suggestions in order to preserve mediator neutrality and to encourage party control of outcomes.
 Other mediators, including many labour mediators and commercial mediators, may use an "evaluative" sty le, providing suggestions or recommendations (for comparison see Waldman, 1997, 1998).
 Evaluative, rights-based mediation processes are similar to adjudicative processes such as non-binding arbitration.
 Other mediators may be "activist," intervening to ensure all parties are represented and that power balances are addressed (Forester 1994; Forester and Stitzel, 1989), but activist mediators do not necessarily make specific recommendations.
 Other mediators consider themselves to be "transformative" mediators, working less toward settlements and more toward transformation of relationships (Bush and Folger 1994; Folger and Bush, 2001; Lederach 1995).
 Still others foster "narrative" mediation processes in which the mediator is more of a joint participant with the parties in the joint creation of new possibilities for the future (Cobb, 1994; Winslade and Monk 2000).
 There is considerable debate in the field of conflict resolution about these differing approaches and styles of mediation.
 Many mediators are familiar with all these approaches and design mediation processes to suit the particular parties and the situation (Waldman 1997, 1998).
-For comparison, see National Alternative Dispute Resolution Advisory Council (NADRAC) ADR terminology: a discussion paper.
+For comparison, see National Alternative Dispute Resolution Advisory Council (NADRAC) ADR terminology: a discussion paper (pdf).

 A typical approach to mediation (and negotiation) taught in North America involves an interest-based problem-solving approach in which the needs and interests underlying parties' positions are identified with a view to developing solutions that address and accommodate as many of those needs and interests as possible.
 (See Fisher, Ury and Patton, 1991).
 Also, attempts are made to meet party needs by exploring available resources to test whether a perceived "zero-sum" or "fixed pie" can be expanded.
 A staged model emphasizing face-to-face mediation is common, involving introduction and commitment to the process; identification of issues and generation of an agenda; exploration of the parties positions for underlying interests; design or solutions; and formal agreement.
 See bibliography on mediation.
 Recently, the over-reliance on the interest-based problem-solving approach has been critiqued by pr oponents of transformative, narrative and deliberative approaches which emphasize the transformation of relationships.
-See links to various standards for mediation.

 Many authors distinguish carefully between "mediation" and "conciliation," but there is no universal consensus as to precise definitions of each of these terms.
 The term "conciliation" has often been used interchangeably with "mediation."
 In Canada, the term "conciliation" generally refers to a process of dispute resolution in which "parties in dispute usually are not present in the same room.
 The conciliator communicates with each side separately using "shuttle diplomacy."
 The term "mediation," by contrast, is generally used in Canada to describe third-party intervention in which the parties negotiate face to face.
 The distinction between "mediation" and "conciliation" often breaks down, since in "mediation" separate caucuses are often held with the parties, whereas in "conciliation" some face-to-face meetings may be held.
 Conciliation also has a place within the arbitration processes of some jurisdictions.
 For comparison, see the entry on reconciliation.